 the rubber insert in the pedal so I can ride to the bank to get change in leather shoes.

-From Raleigh's Seattle design team, it's an aluminum frame with tough Aluminum rims and still just $399.
-We sell more Raleigh C40 bikes than any other model.
-You should come ride one even if you aren't looking for a new bike right now.
-Maybe your neighbor wants one and you could borrow it.
-These bikes are just fun!
+From Raleigh's Seattle design team, C40 was an aluminum frame with tough aluminum rims and still just $399.
+We sold more Raleigh C40 bikes than any other model until it was outsourced.

 We welcome your comments